 Why You Might Need an IRS Transcript

-Maybe you’ve just realized that your record-keeping habits aren’t all they should be, and you have no record of your relationship with the IRS.
+Maybe you’ve just realized that your record-keeping habits aren’t all that they should be, and you have no record of your relationship with the IRS.
 In any case, getting transcripts isn’t usually a prohibitive process for most taxpayers.